VIJAY-A-K-1405/Twitter-data-pipeline/README.md

-## Overall, this project showcases my ability to:
+## Overall, this project showcases my ability to

 Work with cloud technologies like AWS S3 and EC2.